Puzzles and hunts

 them to measure exactly 45 seconds?

-- Poisoned chocolate: ALice and Bob have an \(n\times m\) chocolate bar.
+Alice and Bob have an \(n\times m\) chocolate bar.
 The top left corner piece is

 poisoned.
 Starting with Alice, they take turns in picking a point in the chocolate bar and eating all